MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     Added 'Danse' to recently played
     ```

-    If you open up 'RecentlyPlayed.txt,' you should see the new song added to the list.
+    If you open up 'Files/RecentlyPlayed.txt,' you should see the new song added to the list.

 ### Task 2: Provide personalized song recommendations